polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/add-contracts-pallet.md

   The Contracts pallet provides the [Chain extension](https://ink.substrate.io/macros-attributes/chain-extension/) primitive for exactly that functionality and programming languages—like [ink!](https://paritytech.github.io/ink/)—can make use of the business logic primitives your chain exposes.

+  Ror more information about use cases for the Contracts pallet, see the pallet [README][pallet-readme].

 ## Before you begin

 Make sure you have the latest version (`polkadot-v0.9.26`) of the Substrate node template compiled on your computer.